letscarvalhoo/letscarvalhoo/README.md

-<h2 align="left">Hi 👋!
+<h2 align="left">Hello 👋!
 My name is Letícia and I'm a computer science student, from São Paulo</h2>

 ###